thomasWeise/aitoa/book/structure/solutionSpace/README.md

 It is not directly clear how many Gantt charts exist.
 If we allow arbitrary useless waiting times between jobs, then we could create arbitrarily many different valid Gantt charts for any problem instance.
-Let us therefore assume that no time is wasted uselessly.
+Let us therefore assume that no time is wasted by waiting unnecessarily.

 In this case, there exist exactly&nbsp;$\jsspJobs!=\prod_{\jsspJobIndex=1}^{\jsspJobs} \jsspJobIndex$ possible ways to arrange of&nbsp;$\jsspJobs$ on *each* of the&nbsp;$\jsspMachines$ machines.
 $\jsspJobs!$, called the [factorial](http://en.wikipedia.org/wiki/Factorial) of&nbsp;$\jsspJobs$, is the number of different [permutations](http://en.wikipedia.org/wiki/Permutation) (or orderings) of&nbsp;$\jsspJobs$ objects.